 - Buy a flea comb.
 They are worth their weight in flea gold.
-Get a plastic one for 99 cents or invest in a flea comb with a wooden handle for a few bucks.
+Get a plastic one for 99 cents, or invest in a flea comb with a wooden handle for a few bucks.
 And use it!

 - Comb through your dog or cat.
 See if you find a flea or flea dirt.

 Flea dirt can be a conversation stopper at a dinner party.
 People ask vets the strangest questions over dinner …

 Veterinary dermatologists believe that at least 50% of scratching dogs and cats are flea-allergic.
-This means that if your animal has atopic (allergic) disease, flea control should be in place for most or all of the year.
+This means that if your pet has atopic (allergic) disease, flea control should be in place for most or all of the year.